silviot/edx-platform-wiki/Internationalization-and-localization.md

         password = pass
         token =

     Token is left blank.
-You have to have permissions for the project (edx-platform) AFAIK - https://www.transifex.com/projects/p/edx-platform/
+You have to have permissions for the project (edx-platform) AFAIK - https://www.transifex.com/projects/p/edx-platform/ (it is free to sign up and join this project as a translator).

+     For help with Transifex configuration, see the Transifex documentation: http://docs.transifex.com/developer/client/setup#configuration

 2. Switch to edxapp environment: